-Charging an individual with a code of conduct violation for making a materially false statement in bad faith in the course of a resolution proceeding under this policy and procedure does not constitute retaliation, provided that a determination regarding responsibility, alone, is not sufficient to conclude that any party has made a materially false statement in bad faith.
+The exercise of rights protected under the First Amendment does not constitute retaliation.
+It is also not retaliation for the College to pursue Policy violations or a code of conduct violation for making a materially false statement in bad faith in the course of a resolution proceeding under this policy and procedure.
+However, the determination of responsibility, itself, is not sufficient to conclude that any party has made a materially false statement in bad faith.